zhangxin840/tomato5/README.md

 Traditional collaboration tools told the team about what to do today.

-Real-time collaboration tools show the team about what is really going on right now.
+Real-time collaboration tools show the team about what is going on right now.

 Key points:
 - Real-time